rogdooley/OSEP-Code-And-Notes/Notes/Modules/08 Application Whitelisting.md

 C:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe C:\bad.xml
 ```

-##### 8.4.4.1

-1. Solution was generating the xml was to create a cs program called ApplockerPowershellBypass and a Powershell script called xoml.ps1.
-	1. Uploaded ApplockerPowershellBypass to victim machine
-	2. copy ApplockerPowershellBypass to C:\\Windows\\Tasks
-	3. host xoml.ps1 on attacker web server
-	4. Run `C:\Windows\Tasks\\ApplockerPowershellBypass.exe`
-	5. xml file now generated
-2. Add variable to script and generate new xml

 ### JScript

 `mshta.exe` is a legitimate Windows utility used to execute Microsoft HTML Application (HTA) files.
 HTA files are essentially HTML documents that have the `.hta` file extension and can run JavaScript, VBScript, or other scripting languages in a standalone window without the restrictions typically placed on scripts running within a web browser.